AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 </script>
 <p></p>

 Run the snippet a couple of times and take note of where the red line falls, it only gets it right when the angle is acute.
-And then again, when BC precedes BA in clockwise order, we need to flip the drawing order, to correctly draw our arc.
+We do not get the correct bisector when the angle is obtuse.

 Hence, we need another indicator to be able to determine where to position the center of the circle.
-For this purpose we can use the cross product of the angle formed by the perpendicular of BA and the vector BC that we previously calculated and simultaneously observing where that perpendicular falls with respect to BC.
-By inspecting the sign of these two cross products we can pin point where the bisector is located.
+For this purpose we can use the cross product of the angle formed by the perpendicular of BA and the vector BC that we previously calculated.
+Simultaneously observing where that perpendicular falls with respect to BC, by inspecting the sign of these two cross products we can pin point where the bisector is located.
 Let's examine the different scenarios that arise:

 <h4>When sinA90 &#60; 0 and sinA &#62; 0 </h4>
 When sinA90 is larger than 0, and sinA is less than 0, then we can conclude that the perpendicular lies in between BA and BC, and the vectors BA and BC form an obtuse fan.
 In this case we need to add PI to the angle before halving it to obtain the correct half angle.